jalvarez24/449-Project-1/README.md

 	- Run command: `make init`.
 This will:
 		- Run `ulimit -n 4096 && sudo kong start` and start kong
-		- Run `./kong_configuring.sh`, a script to configure all microservices and set them up with kong's services, routes, upstreams, and target.
+		- Run `./kong_configuring.sh`, a script to configure all microservices and set them up with kong's services, routes, upstreams, and targets.
 		- Run `flask init` and set up the database schema
-		- Run `foreman start` to spin up our four microservices
+		- Run `foreman start` to spin up our 3 instances of each of the four microservices

 2. Open another terminal in Project Directory
 	- Run command `make startminio`.
 This will: